 - Choose your container wisely.
 When selecting your container, keep in mind that it must have adequate drainage.
 Without a hole for water to flow through, the plants will get soggy and the roots will rot.
 You will find many different types of planters in the Garden Center — made from cement, lightweight composite materials, pottery and classic terra cotta.

 - Bigger is almost always better when it comes to containers.
 Look for containers wider than 16 inches.
 You can fit more soil and more plants in bigger planters, and increase the visual impact of the display.
 Larger containers won’t dry out as quickly, either.
 A container that’s too small will force the plants to become root-bound (or potbound), with roots circling the pot seeking out soil and nutrients.
 It’s important, however, to remember the one drawback to larger containers: portability.
 Urns and heavy containers need to be placed before you plant them, or you can use planter caddies to move filled containers.

-TIP: For shallow-rooted annual plantings, fill large containers 2/3 full with packing peanuts or empty plastic bottles.
-Spread a layer of newspaper and fill with potting mix to within a few inches of rim.
+Tip: For shallow-rooted annual plantings, fill large containers 2/3 full of packing peanuts or empty plastic bottles.
+Spread a layer of newspaper and fill with potting mix to within a few inches of the rim.

 - Choose soilless potting mix.
 Lightweight, well-draining, moisture-retaining potting soil is the key to providing adequate drainage while nourishing plants’ roots.
 An exception is if you’re planting succulents.
 In that case, choose the soilless potting mix designed especially for desert and cactus plants.